 If you are already registered for Patient Access, please follow this link which will direct you to their website.
 If you are not already registered, or you are wanting to view your COVID-19 vaccination status, please see the information below.

 Over 3000 of our patients already enjoy the ease and simplicity of accessing their medical record online for booking appointments and ordering medication.

-With the New NHS App it is even easier to get on-line and you dont need to bring ID documents to the surgery as this can now all be done remotely via the app.
+With the New NHS App it is even easier to get on-line and you don’t need to bring ID documents to the surgery as this can now all be done remotely via the app.
 You can also use this app to view and share your COVID-19 vaccination status.

 From April 1st 2016 all patients, if they wish, can have access to their detailed coded medical record on-line.

 There are many reasons why a patient might want to have this level of access; self-management of long term conditions or to show to a doctor if you fall ill while away from your home.